Thom Gunn: Work

-In 2014, Owen Boynton, an English teacher, compared and contrasted the first line of Geoffrey Hill's "The Turtle Dove" and that of Gunn's early poem "Tamer and Hawk".
-Hill, through a collision of "love" and another word which ends the formal rhetoric, uncovers the "sinews of the English language" (like Dryden, Jonson, and Pound).
-Gunn, whose poem is about the speaker’s mind giving way to his body’s actions, goes further: the importance of a certain shift (from "thought" to a simple word) in the overall poem shows the sinew of English to "[serve] the muscle of his mind", also.

 During the 1960s and 1970s, Gunn's verse became increasingly bold in its exploration of drug taking, homosexuality, and poetic form.
 He enjoyed the bohemian lifestyle in San Francisco so much that Edmund White described him as "the last of the commune dwellers [...] serious and intellectual by day and druggy and sexual by night".
 While he continued to sharpen his use of the metrical forms that characterised his early career, he became more and more interested in syllabics and free verse.
-"He's possibly the only poet to have written a halfway decent quintain while on LSD, and he's certainly one of the few to profess genuine admiration for both [Yvor] Winters (the archformalist) and Allen Ginsberg (the arch ... well, Allen Ginsberg)", critic David Orr has written.
-"This is, even for the poetry world, a pretty odd background."
+"He's possibly the only poet to have written a halfway decent quintain while on LSD, and he's certainly one of the few to profess genuine admiration for both [Yvor] Winters (the archformalist) and Allen Ginsberg (the arch ... well, Allen Ginsberg)", critic David Orr has written: "This is, even for the poetry world, a pretty odd background."

-In classic verse forms, like the terza rima of Dante, he explored modern anxieties:
+In classic verse forms, such as the terza rima of Dante, Gunn explored modern anxieties:

 Gunn, who praised his Stanford mentor Yvor Winters for keeping "both Rule and Energy in view, / Much power in each, most in the balanced two," found a productive tension – rather than imaginative restriction – in the technical demands of traditional poetic forms.
 He is one of the few contemporary poets (James Merrill would be another) to write serious poetry in heroic couplets – a form whose use in the twentieth century is generally restricted to light verse and epigrammatic wit.
 In the 1960s, however, he came to experiment increasingly with free verse, and the discipline of writing to a specific set of visual images, coupled with the liberation of free verse, constituted a new source of rule and energy in Gunn's work: a poem such as "Pierce Street" in his next collection, Touch (1967), has a grainy, photographic fidelity, while the title-poem uses hesitant, sinuous free verse to portray a scene of newly acknowledged intimacy shared with his sleeping lover (and the cat).